Ed Dougherty

+Early life

 Dougherty was born in Chester, Pennsylvania.
 He was drafted into the Army after high school and served a tour of duty in Vietnam.
 Dougherty developed a serious interest in golf while stationed at Fort Lewis, Washington after returning from Southeast Asia.

-He turned pro in 1969.
+Professional career

-Dougherty had 19 top-10 finishes in PGA Tour events during his career including a win at the Deposit Guaranty Golf Classic in 1995, which one year earlier had become an official event.
+In 1969, Dougherty turned pro.
+He had 19 top-10 finishes in PGA Tour events during his career including a win at the Deposit Guaranty Golf Classic in 1995, which one year earlier had become an official event.
 He had more than one million dollars in earnings during the regular years phase of his career.

-Dougherty began play on the Senior PGA Tour in the spring of 1998.
+In 1998, Dougherty began play on the Senior PGA Tour.
 With over 5.8 million dollars in official earnings after reaching the age of 50, he has enjoyed a far greater degree of success on the elite senior circuit as compared with his regular career.
 He received the August 2000 Player of the Month award.
 In 2001, he had a career best ten top-10 finishes.
 He shares the Champions Tour record for Best driving accuracy in a 54-hole tournament.

+Personal life

 Dougherty's personal interests include model trains and classic cars.
 He maintains residences in Linwood, Pennsylvania and Port St. Lucie, Florida.